In response to my post defining social selling, I realized that I needed to take a step back and define “What is a social business?”

 A social business places equal value on the needs of its customers, employees, partners and shareholders.

-This is not all that different from the concept behind one of the first posts I wrote 3 years ago this month.
-In that post, I talked about a book called “The Service Profit Chain” that inspired a lot of my early professional thoughts on marketing strategy.
+This is not all that different from the concept behind one of the first posts I wrote, in which I talked about a book called “The Service Profit Chain” that inspired a lot of my early professional thoughts on marketing strategy.

 The basic theory presented in the book was that happier employees generate more customers who create more profit for the business.
 Makes sense, right?
 Yet in the race to quarterly profits, many businesses still struggle with the concept.